 Happy 200th Birthday Sheridan Le Fanu

-Carmilla (1872) was groundbreaking for its time, not least because of its deeply Sapphic subtext.
-Taking his cue from John Polidori’s The Vampyre (1819), Le Fanu’s darkly sensual tale, detailing the delicate yet increasingly sinister courtship of a young woman by a lesbian vampire, further entwined the figure of the vampire with notions of forbidden sexuality.
-Le Fanu was deeply influenced by the historical figure of Elizabeth Báthory, a Hungarian countess who reputedly bathed in the blood of young virgin girls to retain her youthful complexion.
+Carmilla (1872) was groundbreaking for its time, not least because of its subtle subtext involving a love affair between the two main female characters.
+Taking his cue from John Polidori’s The Vampyre (1819), Le Fanu’s darkly sensual tale, detailing the delicate yet increasingly sinister courtship of a young woman by a female vampire, further entwined the figure of the vampire with notions of forbidden sexuality.
+Le Fanu was deeply influenced by the historical figure of Elizabeth Báthory, a Hungarian countess who reputedly bathed in the blood of young virgin women to retain her youthful complexion.
 This influence is most evident in Carmilla in the chapter where the titular character is discovered asleep in her coffin, submerged in blood…

 “The features, though a hundred and fifty years had passed since her funeral, were tinted with the warmth of life.
 Her eyes were open; no cadaverous smell exhaled from the coffin.
 The two medical men […] attested the marvellous fact, that there was a faint but appreciable respiration, and a corresponding action of the heart.
 The limbs were perfectly flexible, the flesh elastic; and the leaden coffin floated with blood, in which to a depth of seven inches, the body lay immersed.
 Here then, were all the admitted signs and proofs of vampirism.”